 Soybean insects, defoliation

-One of the great things about soybeans is their ability to compensate for leaf area lost from insect feeding.
-In fact, when holes are chewed in the upper canopy, light penetrates deeper into that canopy and inner leaves can increase photosynthetic rate, helping compensate for lost leaf material.
-Many factors affect that compensatory ability – thin canopies can’t tolerate as much as denser ones; defoliation during reproduction is less tolerated than during vegetative growth and good growing conditions allow for greater compensation levels than when plants are under stress – but the plant’s ability for recovery is still great.
-In fact, research out of Nebraska would suggest defoliation losses can reach almost 20 percent before enough is lost to warrant treatment.
+Soybeans have a great ability to compensate for lost leaf area from insect feeding.
+Holes chewed in the upper canopy?
+You may just be allowing light to penetrate deeper into that canopy allowing inner leaves to increase photosynthetic rate – to help compensate for lost leaf material.
+It’s not to say that we can always lose foliage and everything be just fine.
+Thin canopies can’t tolerate as much feeding as denser ones; defoliation during reproduction is less tolerated than during vegetative growth; and good growing conditions allow for greater compensation levels than when plants are stressed – but the plant’s ability for recovery is still great.
+Nebraska research has shown defoliation losses can reach almost 20 percent before treatment is warranted.

 It can take pretty high numbers of foliage feeders to reach the 20 percent leaf loss level where treatment might be needed, but pod feeding insects are a completely different story.
 Bean leaf beetles and stink bugs are already present in some fields.
-The damage they can do, in addition to that from soybean podworm (corn earworm), can add up quickly.
-Be vigilant about scouting for them now as well.
+The damage they do, in addition to others like soybean podworm (corn earworm), can add up quickly.
+Scout for them now as well.